Kanishkrawatt/C_Programming/readme.md

 ```
 ## [Stack]()

-It is based on LIFO, Last in First out , where insertion and deletion take place at one end Called Top.
+It is based on LIFO, Last in First out , where insertion and deletion take place at one end Called Top.<br>
-Insertion is known as **PUSH**
+Insertion is known as **PUSH**<br>
 Deletion is Known as **POP**